carlodelpizzo/C4IconSwapper/README.md

 Since drag and drop support was added with tkinterdnd2, there have been issues with getting the program to run due to missing tkinter dependency.
 I have had some luck with manually copying tkdnd2.8 folder to \tcl\tcl8.6\ sub-folder of the python interpreter.
-The exe file should work either way, but antivirus doesn't like the exe file :(
+The exe file should work either way